If God is omnipotent (all-powerful), why did he take six days to create everything? Why didn't he just do everything all

 First of all, being all-powerful does not mean that God can do anything.
 For example, he cannot create a round square, nor can he stop being God.
 Instead, being omnipotent means that God can accomplish whatever he desires.

 Second, we cannot reach up into heaven and require that God give account for His actions.
 He is the sovereign Lord who has not seen fit to reveal His motives for taking six days to create when He could have done it in a moment of time.
-So it's not an issue of His omnipotence; it's an issue of His reasons--which He has not revealed to us.
+So it's not an issue of His omnipotence, but it's an issue of His reasons, which He has not revealed to us.
 Therefore, the best we could do is speculate.
 Here are some possible reasons why God took six days to create.

 God took six days to create in order to demonstrate order